krzystof/accessible/README.md

 - `Enter` on an highlighted item navigates to the link
 - `Escape` or `ctrl-c` closes the palette

+The extension will also override the focus state on the page with a big red border.
+Focus states are too often overriden and it can be hard to know which element is focused on the page.
+I believe that users should be able to define their own preferred focus state as a browser setting.
+(Coming later: define your custom styles for the focus state)

 ## Installation

 The extension is not stable enough yet to install it on your Firefox instance via the addon store (Chromium browsers not tested, coming later).